sijucj/spry/lib/sqlpage/README.md

 ```

 **Security note:** interpolation uses `eval` of a template string (on purpose,
 for power).
-Treat your notebooks as source code; do not feed untrusted content.
+Treat your playbooks as source code; do not feed untrusted content.

 ## Routes (navigation) from attrs